giros-dit/yang-to-ngsi-ld/ngsi-ld/data-models/README.md

 The NGSI-LD protocol encodes data using the JSON-LD format.
 For this reason, data models associated with NGSI-LD entities can be formally specified using JSON schema.

 In this repository, we provide JSON schemas arranged per domain.
-For example, the [interfaces](schemas/interfaces/) folder, contains data models derived from the NGSI-LD information model that captures context information related to the interfaces of a model-based network device supporting the [_ietf-intefaces@2018-02-20.yang_ YANG module](../../yang/modules/ietf-interfaces%402018-02-20.yang) as depicted [here](../information-models/interfaces-ngsi-ld-schema-if-reduced.png).
+For example, the [interfaces](schemas/interfaces/) folder, contains data models derived from the NGSI-LD information model that captures context information related to the interfaces of a model-based network device supporting the [_ietf-intefaces_ YANG module](../../yang/modules/ietf-interfaces%402018-02-20.yang) as depicted [here](../information-models/interfaces-ngsi-ld-schema-if-reduced.png).

 ## Repository structure